 This Lightbox is closed - The lightbox will display until it is closed by a visitor.
 Once a lightbox is closed by a visitor it will be not be shown again unless the visitor clears cookies.

 This Lightbox form is submitted - The lightbox will display until a visitor submits the lightbox form.

 This Lightbox is clicked/redirected - The lightbox will display until a clickable element on the lightbox is clicked.
 In the Lightbox editor, button elements have a Click Action property that can be set to redirect to a website url or to another page within the lightbox.

 Max displays per visitor - The lightbox will display a limited number of times per visitor.
 Once this limit has been reached the lightbox will not be shown again.
 The options are 1 to 10.

 Max displays per session - The lightbox will display a specific number of times per session.
-A Primer session expires after sixty minutes of inactivity.
+A Web Forms session expires after sixty minutes of inactivity.